The following post was written by guest blogger Melissa Cornett, Gamma Iota–Mercer University.

 Remember the Five F’s: Friends, Family, Fun, Future and Favorites

 Work through any awkward pauses or conversation lulls with the Five Fs.
-Whenever the conversation hits a difficult turn, ask the PNM about her family, friends or favorite things to do.
+Whenever the conversation hits a difficult turn, ask the member about her family, friends or favorite things to do.
 You may be surprised at what commonalities you find along the way.

 Don’t sweat the small stuff!